(credit of image above: Ian Markham; instagram: @wildhopecollective, @ianwildhope)

 “Bwindi hosts numerous globally threatened species including high-profile mammals such as mountain gorilla, chimpanzee, l’Hoest’s monkey and African elephant; birds such as African green broadbill, Grauer’s swamp warbler, Turner’s Eremomela, Chapin’s flycatcher and Shelley’s crimson-wing; and butterflies such as African giant swallowtail and Cream-banded swallowtail. ” (Reference: UNESCO, https://whc.unesco.org/en/list/682).

-We made a first start by completing the purchase of a 3 acre farm land adjacent to the park in 2022.
-We completed construction of the Sahaya Rafiki guesthouse at one corner, while young trees are planted on the rest of the land.
-Gorilla families have been visiting this land surrounding the guesthouse regularly (usually every few weeks) as you can see here below and also on the page of the Sahaya Rafiki guesthouse.
+As a humble source of some income, we completed construction of the Sahaya Rafiki guesthouse at one corner.
+Non-native trees were removed, and young native trees were planted on the rest of the land.
+Gorilla families have been visiting this land surrounding the guesthouse regularly (usually every few weeks).
+Because of the frequency of these visits, we decided not to build further structures on this land.
+You can see pictures and videos here below and also on the page of the Sahaya Rafiki guesthouse.

 Will you help us?
 Any donation, of any amount will help us reach the goal.
 If you plan to make a large donation, we can publicly recognize your donation and for example include your name in the name of this protected area, or name a building after you or a loved one you like to honor.